 The School is part of the prestigious London Interdisciplinary Social Science Doctoral Training Partnership (LISS DTP), funded by the Economic and Social Research Council, run jointly by QMUL, King’s College and Imperial College, London..
 This Partnership provides generous funding for research students, as well as research training and seminar programmes.
 Funding is also available through the QMUL Principal’s Studentships scheme.

-The School also leads the Queen Mary University of London Leverhulme Doctoral Scholarships (QMUL-LDS) Programme.
-This offers fully funded QMUL-LDS Interdisciplinary Doctoral Scholarships on the theme of ‘Mobile People: mobility as a way of life’.
+The School also leads the interdisciplinary Queen Mary University of London Leverhulme Trust Doctoral Scholarships (QMUL-LTDS) Programme in collaboration with other Schools in the Faculty of Humanities and Social Sciences.
+This offers fully funded QMUL-LTDS Doctoral Scholarships on the theme of ‘Mobile People: mobility as a way of life’.
 This includes research in the fields of migration studies, refugee studies and citizenship studies in the disciplines of Economics, Geography, History, International Relations, Law, Linguistics, Politics and Psychology.
-The Leverhulme Doctoral Scholarships award builds on QMUL’s unique, agent-centred research in the humanities, social and cognitive sciences on human mobility as a global norm rather than an exception, and on the impact of mobile people on social and political institutions such as citizenship, democracy, nationality, and security.
+The Leverhulme Trust Doctoral Scholarships award builds on QMUL’s unique, agent-centred research in the humanities, social and cognitive sciences on human mobility as a global norm rather than an exception, and on the impact of mobile people on social and political institutions such as citizenship, democracy, nationality, and security.